Infogain-GenAI/my-agent-management-system/README.md

 #### to run docker

-Docker compose which has its own ppostgre db as well
+To run only  Build and run the Docker container we build and run the Docker container using Docker Compose:

 ```bash
 docker-compose up --build
 docker-compose exec app npm run seed
 ```
-To run only  Build and run the Docker container

-we build and run the Docker container using Docker Compose:

-new compose file will have only
-version: '3.8'

-services:
-  app:
-    build: .
-    restart: always
-    environment:
-      DATABASE_URL: postgres://<user>:<password>@<host>:<port>/<database>?schema=<schema>
-    ports:
-      - "3000:3000"

-then save and run
-docker-compose up --build
-docker-compose exec app npm run seed
+Docker compose copy has its own Postgres db as well